Selected Bibliography

 Application examples can also be found in scientific publications where authors explore material properties or process efficiency using surface texture tools.

-A list of more than 800 publications is provided in Digital Surf's free online metrology guide: Scientific publications using Mountains®
+A list of publications is provided in Digital Surf's free online metrology guide: Scientific publications using Mountains®

 The following excerpts highlight some interesting examples: